UkiDLucas/Lidar_Obstacle_Detection_SFND313/README.md

-# Uki's Class Progress
+# Class Progress

+## Tuesday, July 30, 2019

+Total class time spent: start ~36 hours, end ~TBD hours.

+### "Lidar Final Project"

+In this project you will take everything that you have learned for processing point clouds, and use it to detect car and trucks on a narrow street using lidar.
+The detection pipeline should follow the covered methods, filtering, segmentation, clustering, and bounding boxes.
+Also the **segmentation, and clustering methods should be created from scratch** using the previous lesson’s guidelines for reference.

+- Final project

 ## Monday, July 29, 2019

-Total class time spent: start ~35 hours, end ~TBD hours.
+Total class time spent: start ~35 hours, end ~36 hours.

 ### Lesson 4 "Working with Real PCD"